themagicianking/blog-app/README.md

 - to do: add required/non required fields to post submission [x]
 - to do: add individual post view [x]
 - to do: clean up testing from trying to install jest
+- to do: add testing to every component
 - to do/stretch goal: add ability to add photos to posts